Hemp Oil For Dogs

 However, in stark contrast to the ‘drugs first’ veterinary point of view, pet parents rightfully believe effective preventive care involves being pro-active in their animal companion’s emotional well-being with proper exercise, nutrition & meal planning, as well as adequate play time that best suits their particular pet; all in addition to annual veterinary checkups.

-These insightful, sensitive dog owners also believe they are the ones responsible for providing these essentials to their pet and are choosing CBD as an alternative to traditional veterinary care.
-Especially if that treatment provides better medical outcomes.
+These insightful, sensitive dog owners also believe they are the ones responsible for providing these essentials to their pet and are choosing CBD as an alternative to traditional veterinary care–especially if that treatment provides better medical outcomes.
 Using CBD to prevent chronic inflammation and perhaps the growth of lymphoma in dogs is a proactive step to keep your pet healthy throughout it’s entire life.

 Pet parents realize the typical traditional one-size-fits-all approach to their pet’s health has significant limitations and can sometimes do more harm than good.
 Especially when alternative or nontoxic options like CBD are available but not discussed or are even dismissed outright without consideration.
 It’s easy to see how loving pet parents can naturally lose trust in the traditional old-school animal care process when more effective surrogate treatment is available.